 Read by Natasha.
 Story by Bertie (with lots of inspiration from Natasha).
-Duration 14 min.
+Proofread by Claire Deakin.
+Duration 14 mins.
 Picture of Gladys for Storynory by Tania Fernandes

 Or have you ever found yourself tapping out a beat on the kitchen table with a couple of felt-tip pens?
 Or come up with a great new dance in front of the mirror?

 One Saturday night, all four sisters were squashed together on the couch watching the Eurovision Song contest.
 If you don’t know what the Eurovision Song Contest is, that’s probably because you live in Mexico or somewhere twenty time zones away from Europe.
-In fact Gladys remarked:

 But Laura said, “I expect all the Mexicans watch it on the Internet.”
 And Gladys had to admit that she hadn’t thought of that, because although she was the brainiest, she couldn’t always think of everything.

-“Only the UK never gets any points,” said Gladys.
+“Only the UK never get any points,” said Gladys.

-“So !
-We say we’re from Montengro.
-But what I’m pointong out, is that they are on telly, and like billions of people are watching them, and we are just as good-looking as they are and can dance just as well as they can.”
+“So?
+We say we’re from Montenegro.
+But what I’m pointing out, is that they are on telly, and like billions of people are watching them, and we are just as good-looking as they are and can dance just as well as they can.”